superhero1/ffritz/MPD.md

 mpd is started via etc/runmpd.
 By default it will use the fifo output plugin to write data to /var/tmp/mpd.fifo at a sample rate of 44100Hz.

-The configuratin file is /var/media/ftp/ffritz/mpd.conf. mpd runtime files (database, etc) are stored in var/media/ftp/ffritz/.mpd.
+The configuration file is /var/media/ftp/ffritz/mpd.conf. mpd runtime files (database, etc) are stored in var/media/ftp/ffritz/.mpd.

 The default Music database is /var/media/ftp/Musik.

 mpd can be started manually with the etc/runmpd script.
-This script will also start usbplayd if required.
+This script will also start usbplayd if required, as well as the UPNP/DLNA renderer upmpdcli.

 If you do not want to start mpd, create /var/media/ftp/.skip_mpd

+The CLI client for mpd (mpc) is available on the atom core.

 Volume Control
 --------------